Harmanjot-Singh-4/Marketing-Audit-Nykaa-vs-Tira/README.md

 2️⃣ True Skill vs. Luck (Bayesian Shrinkage)
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
-To rank the top 10 channel combinations, I used the James-Stein Estimator.
+To rank the top 10 channel combinations used in Month of April 2025, I used the James-Stein Estimator.
 This "shrinks" raw observed ROI toward the brand average to remove the impact of "lucky" high-performing outliers.

 The Halo Effect: In the visualizations, the faint outer circles (Observed ROI) represent raw data, while the solid inner dots represent the True Skill level.